BirthdayResearch/quantum/README.md

 ### Change Daily Allowance

 Both the Admin and Operational addresses can change the `_dailyAllowance` (the new daily allowance) and `_newResetTimeStamp` (the timestamp when the token will start being supported) via `changeDailyAllowance()` function.
-This will reset the `inChangeAllowancePeriod` to true.
-When true, no bridging to the Defi chain is allowed.
-The allowance period stays true until it passes 24 hours since it was changed.
+The allowance period stays true until it passes 24 hours since it was changed, during this time no bridging to Defi will be allowed.

 ### Withdraw / withdrawEth